prathimacode-hub/Awesome_Python_Scripts/APIScripts/URLShortener API/README.md

 This is achieved by using a redirect which links to the web page that has a long URL.
 In this program the long URL is taken as input and is shortened by using tinyurl API.
-# In make_tiny(url) function encoding of url and appending it to API is done and then we open request_url using urlopen.
+In make_tiny(url) function encoding of url and appending it to API is done and then we open request_url using urlopen.
 Then we convert the response to UTF-8, since urlopen() returns a stream of bytes rather than a string.

 ## Library imported :

-__future__  ~  is a pseudo-module which programmers can use to enable new language 					   features which are not compatible with the current interpreter. contextlib  ~  defines ContextManager class whose object properly manages the resources 			   within a program.
-The file object supports ContextManager API. urlib	    ~  It is a package that collects several modules for working with URLs sys			~  provides various functions and variables that are used to manipulate 				   different parts of the Python runtime environment.
+ __future__  ~  is a pseudo-module which programmers can use to enable new language 					   features which are not compatible with the current interpreter.
+contextlib  ~  defines ContextManager class whose object properly manages the resources 			   within a program.
+The file object supports ContextManager API.
+urlib	    ~  It is a package that collects several modules for working with URLs.
+sys			~  provides various functions and variables that are used to manipulate 				   different parts of the Python runtime environment.

 ## Output :